collector-bank/common-restapi-aspnet/README.md

 ```csharp
 config.Services.Insert(typeof(ModelBinderProvider), 0, new BodyAwareModelBinderProvider());
 ```
-The ErrorHandlingActionInvoker, is an abstract class that you may want to implement.
+The ErrorHandlingActionInvoker is an abstract class that you may want to implement.
 It will ease error handling in the request pipeline.
 This will ensure that all 'unhandled' exceptions thrown from the controller actions will return a response object and if desired, contain a custom error code.

 ```csharp